jachy-h/pi-git-sync/README.md

 ### Upgrade

-v0.6 keeps `pi-sync.json` schema v2 and local state schema v3.
-No repository migration is required: upgrade the extension, run `/pisync status`, then run `/pisync` normally.

-See the [upgrade guide](./docs/upgrade.md) for legacy migrations, conflict recovery, and rollback.
+After upgrading, run `/pisync status`, then run `/pisync` normally.
+See the [upgrade guide](./docs/upgrade.md) for migrations, conflict recovery, and rollback.

 ### Publish